Graduate Information Sessions

 Master of Arts in Teaching (MAT)

-Are you interested in teacher education ?
+Are you interested in teacher education?
 Attend our information session and learn more about career options in education!
 Join us for a unique, personalized opportunity to learn more about our Master of Arts in Teaching Program.
 Whether you are a recent college graduate, a professional interested in changing careers, a non-certified teacher, or current undergraduate student, Loyola has a program for you.
 All sessions will cover information on admission strategies and tips on financing your graduate education.

-The following session is offered in addition to the general information sessions.
+MAT specific sessions are offered in addition to the general information sessions.
 Both types of sessions (general and program-specific) cover the same information.

 Immerse yourself in the world of Montessori Education by spending an afternoon with us at the oldest AMI training Center in North America.
 This session will include an informal presentation on information pertaining to the history of Montessori Education, overview of the primary and elementary programs, program requirements, education core courses, and admission requirements.
 At the conclusion of the program, applicants are invited to tour our practice environments and meet AMI directors and students.